New Jersey Route 147: Route description

 Past the Garden State Parkway, Route 147 becomes a four-lane divided highway that briefly passes more homes and commercial establishments before entering a delta-type series of marshy rivers and inlets.
-It turns to the southeast and comes to an intersection with CR 665 before crossing the Grassy Sound on a bridge.
-After the bridge, the route comes to an intersection with the southern terminus of CR 619 (Ocean Drive).
+It turns to the southeast and comes to an intersection of Old North Wildwood Boulevard (CR 665) before crossing the Grassy Sound on a bridge.
+After the bridge, the route comes to an intersection of Ocean Drive (CR 619).

 At this point, the Ocean Drive moniker merges onto Route 147 and the road crosses over the Beach Creek into the Jersey Shore city of North Wildwood.
 Here, the route turns south and becomes Spruce Avenue, which heads between marshland to the west and homes to the east.
-At the intersection with West Angelsea Drive, Route 147 becomes a four-lane undivided road that continues past more developments, turning to the southeast.
-Route 147 heads through a mix of residential and commercial establishments before ending at the intersection with New York Avenue.
+At the intersection of West Angelsea Drive, Route 147 becomes a four-lane undivided road that continues past more developments, turning to the southeast.
+Route 147 heads through a mix of residential and commercial establishments before ending at the intersection of New York Avenue.
 From here, CR 621 continues south along the roadway as New Jersey Avenue.
 Route 147, along with CR 618, provide an alternate route to The Wildwoods from Route 47.